Skip to main content

 What a ride this book took me on where it felt like nearly every chapter, something was happening that kept me wondering what would be next!
 Watch Your Back by Kristen Hogrefe Parnell fits the theme of the book perfectly and is the third book in the Crossroads Suspense series.

-I am grateful to the publisher, Mountain Brook Ink, for providing me with a complimentary copy of this book.
+Many thanks to the publisher, Mountain Brook Ink, for providing me with a complimentary copy of this book for review consideration.
 All opinions are my own.

 Book Synopsis